Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 - The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
 - A valid fiscal year is created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).
-- A customer/supplier is created, see [Create a customer/supplier](#create-a-customer-supplier).
+- At least one customer or supplier is created, see [Create a customer/supplier](#create-a-customersupplier).

 #### Procedure

 *Accounting > Select the fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list*
+*Accounting > Select the fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Customer list*
+*Accounting > Select the fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Supplier list*
 ![Edit a customer/supplier](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/EditCustomerSupplier.png "[Edit a customer/supplier]")

 1. Double click the customer or supplier to be edited.